Plant memory: Biological clocks

 Plants use biological clocks to perform certain actions at times they will be most effective.
 The two most well documented biological clocks in plants are the day and seasonal cycles which are usually established by photoreceptors.
-Once a plant has established a pattern of light, they can effectively memorize nighttime, daytime, or longer periods like seasons.
+Once a plant has established a pattern of light, they can effectively memorize night time, daytime, or longer periods like seasons.
 A clear example of this can be seen in the ability of plants to over winter, cease leaf growth and then activate leaf growth in the spring when environmental conditions favor growth.
 Phytochrome, a receptor which is activated by red light and inactivated by far-red light, is one of the ways that plants use to control their flowering cycle.

 These cycles, or circadian rhythms are controlled by genes associated with different spatial times that are activated when an environmental cue for that time is present.
 These genes control what proteins are made at certain times, as well as electrical and chemical signals that are produced to control motor proteins and other proteins.
 The overall result of these processes are subsequent changes in how the plant functions.